rolandbernard/mcts/docs/MCTS.md

 are too large to be fully explored, and the search must be truncated.
 This can be achieved by using an approximate value function $v(s) \approx v^*(s)$.

-Another alternative to minimax search is the use of Monte Carlo Tree Search.
+Another alternative to minimax search is the use of Monte Carlo tree search.

 ## Simple MCTS
 ### Algorithm overview

-The Monte Carlo Tree Search algorithm consists of four main parts.
+The Monte Carlo tree search algorithm consists of four main parts.
 The algorithm operates on a search tree and keeps track of statistics associated to each node, which are used by the different parts.

-Each round of the algorithm starts with the selection of a leaf node.
-This may be followed by expanding the selected node, adding child nodes for some or all possible actions.
-After selection and expansion, the rollout, step is performed and then, at the end of each round, the result of the rollout is backpropagated from the leaf node up to the root of the search tree.
+Each round of the algorithm starts with the _selection_ of a leaf node.
+This may be followed by _expanding_ the selected node, adding child nodes for some or all possible actions.
+After selection and expansion, the _rollout_, step is performed and then, at the end of each round, the result of the rollout is _backpropagated_ from the leaf node up to the root of the search tree.

 For each edge $(s, a)$ in the search tree, the algorithm keeps the following statistics: $Q(s, a)$ representing the current estimate for the expected outcome; and $N(s, a)$ representing the number of